HappyRay/testscribe/docs/index.markdown

 * parameter values to mock method calls are outputs

-Additionally, the test runs are recorded both as traditional unit tests and a structured machine-readable format by the tool automatically.
+Additionally, the test runs are recorded both as traditional unit tests and files in a structured machine-readable format by the tool automatically.
 The machine-readable format will enable additional functionalities such as maintaining regression tests.